Store Hours

 What are seed tapes?

 It's time to start thinking of spring.
-We're here to help you prepare for fragrant breezes, warmer temperatures, and sprouts poking up out of the ground.
-Planting seeds indoors with grow lights means you'll be ready to transplant young veggie plants and spring annuals when the ground thaws and the frosts are through.
-You might even want to directly sow seeds into the earth.
+Sweep out the gazebo and clean the shed to prepare for sprouts poking up, fragrant breezes, and warmer temperatures.
+Planting seeds indoors near a sunny window means you'll be ready to transplant young veggie plants and spring annuals when the ground thaws and the frosts are through.
+You might even want to sow seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery, The Garden Center in Marble Falls?

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it will even out as time passes.
+In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Be sure to read your seed packet for details.
+If you start them later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

 Growing season starts early and ends late in this part of the country.
-The climate and weather make it easy to get and keep a beautiful garden going.
-A wide variety of flowers, vegetables, and plants thrive in the Gulf region.
+The climate and weather make it easy to get and keep a beautiful garden.
+A wide variety of flowers, plants, and vegetables thrive in the Gulf region.
 You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You'll have excellent results with peppers of all colors and heat levels, including bell peppers, jalapeños, and more.
+You'll have excellent results with peppers of all heat levels and colors, including bell peppers, jalapeños, and more.
 Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and are happiest in the heat.
+Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and love the heat.

 Plant Seeds Outside With Direct Sow

-Prepare to deal with whatever hand nature deals you: You could have no germinating seeds.
+Prepare to deal with whatever hand nature deals you: You may have no seeds that germinate.
 A critter could munch the tender seedlings for a snack.
-All the seeds you plant in each hole may sprout, so you'll need to thin them out by only leaving the most robust sprouts.
-Heavy rain might wash away the seeds.
+All the seeds you plant in each hole may sprout, so you'll need to choose the most robust sprouts to survive in a process called thinning.
+Insects or garden pests might make a meal out of your seedlings before they take off.
 But if you're lucky, you'll get strong sprouts that are ready to grow all spring.

 Start Seeds Indoors